 August 23rd - 10 a.m.

-The public hearings will be held on September 15th and 27th at 5:01 p.m.
+The second public hearing will be held on September 27th at 5:01 p.m.

 The Fiscal Year 2016 budget, and all other adopted budgets since FY 2006, can be found by accessing our Budget Archives page.